gleosmith/angular-web-worker/readme.md

 The client's subscribe method returns a promise with the subsription, which can be unsubscribed from before the worker is terminated.
 However, it is not advisable to unsubscribe from the subscription with the normal `Subscription.unsubscribe()` approach.
 This is because two subscriptions are actually created, one within the Angular app and one within the worker script.
 Therefore, in order to release resources within the worker the `WorkerClient.unsubscribe(subscription)` method should be used.

-If there is no need to unsubscribe from the subscription before the worker is terminated, simply terminating the worker with the `WorkerClient.destroy()` method will properly disposable of the subscriptions.
+If there is no need to unsubscribe from the subscription before the worker is terminated, simply terminating the worker with the `WorkerClient.destroy()` method will properly dispose of the subscriptions.

 *app.worker.ts*
 ```typescript